koreo-dev/koreo-core/docs/workflow.md

 > Be careful not to accidentally step on the `condition.type` value as it makes
 > debugging much harder, and reduces visibility into a `Workflow`'s status.

 The Logic's results may be exposed via the `state` key.
+The Koreo Expressions within the `Workflow` step may access the Logic's return value within `value`.
 If specified, `state` must be a mapping and it will be _merged_ with other `step.sate` values.
 This allows for fine control over what and how state is exposed.

 > 🚧 Warning
 >